azamatbekmurat/HairSalon/README.md

 #### By _**Azamat Bekmuratov**_

 ## Description
-This web application is built with C# Asp Net Core MVC framework. .
+This web application is built with C# Asp Net Core MVC framework.
+The user should be able to add a list of the stylists, and for each stylist, add clients who see that stylist.

 ## Setup/Installation Requirements